 BULLETIN: Dateline July 5, 2007 Sandy N7RQ and I were married on our new 2007 Harley Street Glide in Oatman, AZ.
 Outlaw Willie, aka Rev Rod Hall officiated and several of our contester friends were present, some rode, some drove.
 After the ceremony, a dozen wild burros came down from the hills to join us!
 Being contesters, we handled the pileup with ease. ;-)

-LOTW updated regularly but "hard copy" cards sent out if you wish, using below guidelines.
+LOTW updated regularly, usually the day after a contest,but "hard copy" cards sent out if you wish, using below guidelines.

 1. Due to the high influx of USA QSL cards, most lacking the courtesy of a SASE, it is now necessary for USA stations to enclose an SASE with their QSL request.
 Tnx.

-2. Any foreign station wishing a rapid QSL reply, pse enclose SAE and IRC or green stamp.
-These requests will be answered within two days of receipt, guaranteed.
+2. Any foreign station wishing a rapid QSL reply, pse enclose SAE and IRC or two green stamps.
+These requests will be answered within a week of receipt, guaranteed.

 nr Apache Junction, Arizona USA - Home of the Superstition Mtns and the Lost Dutchman Goldmine!